SDGforskning/sdg-strings/SDG13_query_action_WoS.md

       OR "develop" OR "developing" OR "implement"
       OR "build* capacity" OR "capacity building" OR "capacity development" )
-      NEAR/5 ("coping" OR "cope" OR "adapt*" OR "resilien*" OR "mitigat*" OR "preparedness" OR "risk reduction") )
+      NEAR/5 ("coping" OR "cope" OR "adapt*" OR "resilien*" OR "mitigat*" OR "risk reduction" OR "preparedness" OR "preparing" OR "preparation")
+    )
     OR
       (